godotengine/awesome-godot/README.md

 *Bash scripts can be placed in `~/.local/bin`.*

-- [build-godot](https://github.com/aaronfranke/Linux-tools/blob/master/all-distros/build-godot) and [build-godot-mono](https://github.com/aaronfranke/Linux-tools/blob/master/all-distros/build-godot-mono) - Scripts that build and run Godot, attempting to install dependencies if needed.
+- [build-godot](https://github.com/aaronfranke/Linux-tools/blob/master/all-distros/build-godot) - (and [build-godot-mono](https://github.com/aaronfranke/Linux-tools/blob/master/all-distros/build-godot-mono)) Scripts that compile and run Godot, attempting to install dependencies if needed.
 - [godot.sh](https://github.com/adolson/godot-stuff/blob/master/godot.sh) - Script that automatically downloads and launches latest version of Godot, or compiles and launches the Git `master` branch.
 - [godot-wrapper](https://github.com/nsrosenqvist/godot-wrapper) - Script that helps Debian and Ubuntu users install and use Godot.
 - [replicate-file.sh](https://github.com/adolson/godot-stuff/blob/master/replicate-file.sh) - Script to update copies of a file with one master file.